dhakalmahima188/Pulchowk-Campus-Network-Design/readme.md

 - **OSPF Routing**: Implemented for seamless internal connectivity.
 - **Traffic Forwarding**: Configured to handle traffic to and from the upstream service provider efficiently.
 - **Security Measures**: Includes detailed access control and password protection strategies to secure network access and data integrity.
-➢ Password for privileged access mode : ``class``
+- ➢ Password for privileged access mode : ``class``
-➢ Password for rest of the requirements : ``cisco``
+- ➢ Password for rest of the requirements : ``cisco``

 ## Conclusion
-The network configuration project for Pulchowk Campus has been successfully completed, adhering to the outlined guidelines.
+Hence the area , subnet and VLANs were created as mentioned.
+The routers have been named according to the specified convention.
+The passwords for privileged access mode and other requirements have been appropriately set.
+Network and VLAN labeling has been meticulously implemented using the assigned network IDs.
+IP addresses have been assigned and labeled for both PCs and router interfaces.
+Servers have been labeled with their respective services, ensuring clear identification.
+The implementation of OSPF for internal routing, as proposed, has been realized, enabling seamless connectivity between internal networks.
+Additionally, traffic forwarding to the upstream service provider and efficient routing of network packets from the ISP without dynamic routing has been established, with minimal route entries for optimal efficiency.
+The sample network of Pulchowk campus was realized.
 This configuration supports robust connectivity and is designed to be scalable to accommodate future expansions or technological upgrades.

----

-### Instructions for Network Updates
-To update the network settings or expand the network configuration:
-1. Refer to the subnetting section for details on existing configurations.
-2. Follow the VLAN setup instructions to modify or add new VLANs.
-3. Adjust OSPF settings as necessary to improve routing efficiencies or to accommodate network changes.